FATTY ACIDS: STRAIGHT-CHAIN SATURATED

 As a first step, both the primer and extender substrates are attached to acyl carrier protein (ACP), which has the same prosthetic group as Coenzyme A. A sequence of reactions follows in which the chain is extended and butanoate is formed, as illustrated.
 First, 3-oxobutanoate is produced by a reaction catalysed by β-ketoacyl-ACP synthetase, this is reduced to 3-hydroxy-butanoate by β-ketoacyl-ACP reductase, which is in turn dehydrated to trans-2-butenoate by β-hydroxyacyl-ACP hydratase before it is reduced to butanoate by enoyl-ACP reductase.
 The process then continues with the addition of a further six units of malonyl-ACP by successive cycles of these reactions until palmityl-ACP is formed.
 At this point, a thioesterase removes the fatty acyl product as the free acid (with the mammalian enzyme), and it must be converted to the CoA-ester before it can enter into the various biosynthetic pathways for the production of specific lipids.
 Medium-chain fatty acids are produced by enzymes in which the specificity of the thioesterase component differs from normal, i.e. the chain-elongation cycle is terminated prematurely.
 With the fungal fatty acid synthase, the finished acid is attached directly to CoA using a malonoyl/palmitoyl transacylase domain.

-Palmityl-CoA can be further elongated by C2 units to form long- or very-long-chain fatty acids by Type III fatty acid synthetases (elongases).
+Type III fatty acid synthetases are also termed 'elongases' and catalyse the addition of C2 units to preformed fatty acids.
+Palmityl-CoA can be further elongated by C2 units to form long- or very-long-chain fatty acids by such enzymes.
 Based on the presence of similar motifs in their gene structure, seven enzymes, that have been termed ELOVL 1 to 7 (Elongation of very-long-chain fatty acid) and are believed to perform the condensation reaction in the elongation cycle, are recognized.
 Three of these (ELOVL 1, 3 and 6) are involved in the production of saturated and monoenoic fatty acids, while the remainder are elongases of polyunsaturated fatty acids.
 Of these, ELOVL1 has been linked to the production of C24 fatty acids for sphingolipid biosynthesis.
+The condensation reaction is of course followed by reduction, dehydration and final reduction steps.
 Some parasitic organisms produce all their fatty acids by using elongases.
 For example, Trypanosoma brucei, the human parasite that causes sleeping sickness, uses three elongases the first converting C4 to C10, the second extending C10 to C14, and the third elongating C14 to C18.